josephluck/helix/docs/Models/Reducers.md

 }
 ```

-The type definition for `resetState` is a `Helix.Reducer0`, this is simply a reducer that takea 0 arguments.
+The type definition for `resetState` is a `Helix.Reducer0`, this is simply a withing without any arguments.
 Similarly, the standard `Helix.Reducer` is a reducer that takes one argument.

 ### The model so far